 Anyone who is:

-Every year, we have a variety of college aged, career aged, parents, and family members who come to volunteer.
+Every year, we have a variety of college students, other young adults, parents, and family members who come to volunteer.
 Some are alumni of the program, and others are not.

 General Expectations